Radhika007/SparkFund-Investment-Analysis/README.md

 #Conclusion <br>
 The SparkFunds CEO can invest in any of the above mentioned companies.
 <br>
-*This Exploratory Data Analysis project was carried out with using a number of steps, from data cleaning to descriptive analysis.*
+*This Exploratory Data Analysis project was carried out using a number of steps, from data cleaning to descriptive analysis.*